Ewa Swoboda: Senior career

 At the Diamond League meeting at the Silesian Stadium in Chorzów on 16 July 2023, she ran her first sub-11 second 100 m, as she placed third in a personal best of 10.94 seconds, just 0.01 adrift of Ewa Kasprzyk's Polish national record set in 1986.

 At the 2023 World Athletics Championships she claimed sixth place in the Women's 100 metres achieving 10.97 seconds, the fastest result by a European woman.

 In March 2024, Swoboda participated in the women's 60 meters at the World Athletics Indoor Championships in Glasgow.
 In the semifinals, she improved her personal best record and set a new national record by achieving 6.98 seconds.
 In the final, she won the silver medal by finishing in a time of 7.00 seconds, thus claiming her first medal at the World Indoor Championships event.

 In June 2024, Swoboda won a silver medal in the women's 100 meters event at the European Championships in Rome by achieving 11.03 seconds losing only to Dina Asher-Smith of Great Britain.
 At the 2024 Summer Olympics, she reached the semifinals in the 100 meters event, but failed to make the final after falling short of 0.01 seconds to qualify.

+In August 2026, Swoboda participated in the women's 100 meters event at the European Championships in Birmingham winning her second consecutive silver medal at the event, and her third silver medal overall at the European Championships.
+She recorded 11.02 seconds behind Britain's Amy Hunt (11.00).